How can we use tech to verify outcomes for impact bonds?

-Since October 2020, we have been developing a pilot, alongside the Frontier Tech Hub and the Foreign, Commonwealth and Development Office (FCDO), to explore using frontier tech to evaluate whether a project has achieved impact, identifying where it can increase the speed, trustworthiness, and cost-efficiency of verifying social outcomes.
+Since October 2020, Social Finance has been developing a pilot, alongside the Frontier Tech Hub and the Foreign, Commonwealth and Development Office (FCDO), to explore using frontier tech to evaluate whether a project has achieved impact, identifying where it can increase the speed, trustworthiness, and cost-efficiency of verifying social outcomes.
 We chose to zoom in on the use case of outcomes verification for impact bonds (read an introduction to the project).

 In this blog we discuss key opportunities to use tech for impact verification, the barriers to adoption, and how transformational change can be achieved.
 In the long-run, we hope our learnings will progress the conversation around how to drive effectiveness and adaptability for international development programmes.

 How can technology be used to verify outcomes in impact bonds?

 Development impact bonds (DIBs) are outcomes-based contracts where a payer — usually a government or donor — commissions services, but pays only for actual outcomes achieved.
 A social investor provides the upfront capital, taking on the risk of low success in exchange for a possible return on their loan.
 One scaling issue for DIBs is that the steps from results to payment can be time-consuming and expensive.
 Verifying hundreds — or in some cases, thousands — of individual outcomes is a largely manual process, performed through routes like phone calls, surveys, and cross-referencing records.

 Social Finance set out to understand what types of technologies could help to transform the results to payment cycle.
 Here’s what we learned: